-Housing is now open, scroll down for more information!
+Housing is open!
+Scroll down for more information.

 For Exhibitors